Incredibly rich history, enviable results and an exceptional reputation distinguishes Ardingly College.

 Charity is important, but the school does not encourage pupils to simply jump on a bandwagon and support a high-profile cause.
 It urges careful and deep thought about which causes to support, with emphasis that justice should be at the heart of charitable events.

-Brand new sixth form boarding house has just been opened, providing smart modern new bedrooms for boarders and study rooms for day pupils, all with en-suite bathrooms – feels more like a hotel than a boarding house.
+Brand new sixth form boarding house provides smart modern new bedrooms for boarders and study rooms for day pupils, all with en-suite bathrooms – feels more like a hotel than a boarding house.
 Smaller common rooms give friends a comfortable place to gather while the spacious social area on the ground floor is a hive of energy as pupils gather during breaks for table tennis, a game of pool or to watch tv.

 The school has seen extensive refurbishment of buildings and facilities in recent years; new business and economics block, modern languages centre, fitness studio, drama studio and ICT suite.
 It’s all bright, light and airy.